 - 7.1.
 All awarded Companies are required to enter into an Award Agreement with CUHK upon confirmation from ITC of their eligibility and applications. - 7.2.
 The awarded companies will be continually monitored and assessed by ORKTS.
-Awarded companies are required to complete and submit to ORKTS the following documents: - An annual reimbursement request (Annex B) submitted before 31 May for the expenditure incurred during the reimbursable period5 of the previous Government financial year ended 31 March, when the related activities have been conducted and the related services and goods have been delivered. - Auditors' reports and statement of expenditures (see Annex C Notes for the Auditors) submitted before 31 May.
+Awarded companies are required to complete and submit to ORKTS the following documents: - An annual reimbursement request (Annex B) submitted before 31 May for the expenditure incurred during the reimbursable period of the previous Government financial year ended 31 March, when the related activities have been conducted and the related services and goods have been delivered. - (Applicable for awarded companies under TSSSU+ only) Bank statement(s) and return(s) to Company Registry on its latest capital status, if applicable, showing the amount of private investment it received during the recognised matching period. - Auditors' reports and statement of expenditures (see Annex C Notes for the Auditors) submitted before 31 May.
 Technology start-ups should handle the keeping of books and records, etc. to facilitate auditors to conduct a reasonable assurance engagement in accordance with the requirements stipulated in Annex C. - Reports on the progress of the business submitted semi-annually before 31 October and annually before 30 June to ORKTS and Bursary for assessment.